JBT Marel logo

 Supplier Power

-Moderate: Key components like motors, stainless steel, and electronics have multiple suppliers, but specialized parts can create pockets of power.
+Moderate: Key components like stainless steel, motors, and electronics can have price volatility.
+Some specialized components have few suppliers.

 Buyer Power